systane/courses/kubernetes/README.md

 -**Kube-proxy:** It is responsible to make sure that every container in a pod share a single IP (one IP per pod).
 If there is necessity to address individual containers inside a pod, you can do this by using ports.
 The kube-proxy also does the load balance across all pods in a service (A way to hide multiple pods behind a single network address).

+After all this, let's better understand what is a pod.
+As said before, a pod is the atomic unit in Kubernetes.
+At Docker the container is the atomic unit.
+But remember: In Kubernetes, a pod has one or more containers running.
+You can imagine it like a sandbox to run containers and all these can share the same environment (same IP address, volume, etc).
+Pods are also the unit scale, which you can add or remove pods and not by adding/removing containers inside a pod.
+Another interesting thing is that a pod can't be partially online with just some containers on and others off.
+Or the all containers inside a pod are online, so then the pod is also avaliable, or there isn't a pod.

 To make a deploy at a cluster Kubernetes it's pretty simple, you just need to package up your app inside a container and create an manifest (YAML file) that defines what SO image, port, networe and how many replicas use.
 This YAML file describe a deployment object.
 After that, we just give the file to Kubernetes on the master and the master deploy our app in the nodes.

 ![diagram3](https://github.com/systane/courses/blob/master/kubernetes/diagram2.png)